questdb/questdb/README.md

 QuestDB is a high-performance, open-source SQL database for applications in financial services, IoT, machine learning, DevOps and observability.
-It includes endpoints for PostgreSQL wire protocol, high-throughput schema-agnostic ingestion using InfluxDB Line Protocol, and a REST API for queries, bulk imports, and exports.
+It includes endpoints for PostgreSQL wire protocol, high-throughput schema-agnostic ingestion using InfluxDB Line Protocol, and a REST API for queries and exports.

 QuestDB implements ANSI SQL with native extensions for time-oriented language features.
 These extensions make it simple to correlate data from multiple